Super smoothies

 Natural unheated honey incidentally has a low GI, and in the comb[3] it would be better still; hard to find though.

 Magnesium is absolutely essential for over 300 biochemical reactions in the body[2]; yet less than half the folk enjoying the modern industrial diet are getting enough.
-Not one of those who are deficient are experiencing true wellness; they are almost certainly on blood pressure medication, for example.
+Not one of those who are deficient is experiencing true wellness; they are almost certainly on blood pressure medication, for example.

 Half a handful of mixed nuts and seeds in your super smoothies will provide about 50mg of magnesium; and a host of other essential nutrients too.
-They thicken the concoctions giving them a wonderful rich flavour.
+They thicken the concoctions giving them a wonderful rich consistency.

-Super smoothies make for a quick, nutritious breakfast.
+Super smoothies can provide quick, nutritious breakfasts.

 This nutritious green smoothie is another of our joyful breakfast treats.